dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 To complete this lab, you will need to have the following items:

-1. A personal laptop running Windows, MAC OS X, or Linux.
+1. A personal laptop running Windows, MAC OS X, or Linux and a Web Browser.

 1. An active azure subscription that you are willing to use for the lab.  **BE AWARE** the lab has you create N-Series VMs in Azure.
 These VMs are special because they include NVidia GPU support and provide an extremely powerful environment for deep learning projects.
 However, they are expensive when compared to other less capable VMs.
 It is recommended that you use a trial subscription, or a subscription provided to you at a live event for the lab steps.
 This will help to ensure that you are not billed for excessive VM utilization.